jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 you the name of the matrices.
 We are going to use the matrix `90-45142`.

 The code of the example is in the `WindPrediction.py` file.
-This code reads the matrix of the first site and splits the data in a training set with 200,000 data points and a test set with the rest.
+This code reads the matrix of the first site and splits the data in a training set, a validation set and a test set.
+The script has a flag `--verbose` for verbose output, a flag `--gpu` for using an implementation for the recurrent layer suitable for gpu and a flag `--config`  for the configuration file.

 Only the first variable (**wind speed**) is used.
 The data matrix is obtained generating windows of size `lag`+1 moving the window one step at a time.
 The first